chisNaN/my-private-repos/README.md

 >A (maintained) docker-compose stack with: php7, apache, mysql, phpmyadmin, rabbitmq, mailhog for Symfony apps.
 A bash script is included to install Symfony.

+## symfony3-module

+>A tutorial to help you make your first Symfony app in the "bundle" phylosohpy

 ## my-react-tutos

 >Various tutorials to understand the basics of reactjs